Monolingualism to bilingualism

 English as dominant language

 Negative societal values and attitudes towards the Māori language continued to penetrate the education system and spilled over into the home environment.
-Subsequently, English eventually became the dominant language in Māori homes because many Māori came to see English as the language of success, achievement and advancement.
+English eventually became the dominant language in Māori homes because many Māori came to see English as the language of success, achievement and advancement.

 Māori studies in universities